I created this lotion for a dear loved one who struggles with nervousness and anxiety, and has trouble relaxing and sleeping at night.

 - a preservative (more on the nature-derived kinds I use in step 3 below)

 I use vegetable based emulsifying wax NF from Mountain Rose Herbs to make lotions like this one.
 Don’t try to substitute with beeswax as it won’t work.
 Lotions made with beeswax can’t hold this high amount of water and you’ll end up with a separated mess!
+(For a beeswax based magnesium oil lotion, check out my How to Make a Lotion for Leg Cramps & Growing Pains recipe.

 Making this lotion is as easy as 1-2-3!

-Place both containers into a saucepan containing 1 to 2 inches of water, then set the pan over a medium-low burner for 10 minutes.
+Place both containers into a saucepan containing 1 to 2 inches of water, then set the pan over a medium-low burner for 10 to 15 minutes.
 This gives time for the wax to fully melt, while the water and magnesium oil combination reaches a nearly matching temperature of around 150° F or 66° C. Remove from heat.

 Carefully pour the hot contents of the two containers together.
 You’ll notice the mixture immediately start looking milky as the the oils and water combine and start emulsifying on contact.